laminas/laminas-coding-standard/docs/book/v4/intro.md

 # Introduction

-**This specification extends and expands [PSR-12](https://github.com/php-fig/fig-standards/blob/master/proposed/extended-coding-style-guide.md), the extended coding style guide and requires adherence to [PSR-1](https://www.php-fig.org/psr/psr-1), the basic coding standard.**
+**This specification extends and expands [PER Coding Style](https://www.php-fig.org/per/coding-style/), the evolving coding style guide and requires adherence to [PSR-1](https://www.php-fig.org/psr/psr-1), the basic coding standard.**

 These are minimal specifications and don't address all factors, including things like: